htrajan/ht-drawsteel/Classes Single Page/Elementalist.md

 **Power Roll + Reason:**

-- 11 or lower: The target can shift up to 1 square from the edge of the hole to the nearest unoccupied space of their choice.
+- **11 or lower:** The target can shift up to 1 square from the edge of the hole to the nearest unoccupied space of their choice.
-- 12–16: The target falls into the hole.
+- **12-16:** The target falls into the hole.
-- 17+: The target falls into the hole and can't reduce the height of the fall.
+- **17+:** The target falls into the hole and can't reduce the height of the fall.

 **Persistent 1:** At the start of your turn, you open another hole.